Taal, Batangas, the Philippines

-One such heritage house was Villa Tortuga.
-The name was derived from the Spanish word for turtle, which thrived at the banks of Pansipit River that flowed behind the house.
-Built in the 19th century, this bahay na bato (stone and wooden house) had been restored and converted into a bed-and-breakfast by fashion designer Angelito Perez.
-As an added attraction, he established the Villa Tortuga Colonial Tour, a day-long affair that included heritage house hopping, a traditional luncheon, and a period photo shoot.
+One such heritage house is Villa Tortuga.
+The name is derived from the Spanish word for turtle, which used to thrive at the banks of Pansipit River behind the house.
+Built in the 19th century, this bahay na bato (stone and wooden house) has been restored and converted into a bed-and-breakfast by fashion designer Angelito Perez.
+As an added attraction, he has established the Villa Tortuga Colonial Tour, a day-long affair that includes heritage house hopping, a traditional luncheon, and a period photo shoot.

-Lito rolled out racks of colonial-era costumes he had amassed in his decades-long career in the fashion industry.
-He picked out a white suit for me, the fabric starched to crease-free perfection.
-I gamely donned the turn-of-the-century outfit, which was stiff, stuffy, and preposterously ill-suited to this hot and humid country, especially at high noon in high summer.
-The voluminous fabric effectively restricted movement of the typically free-spirited Filipino.
+Lito rolls out racks of colonial-era costumes he has amassed in his decades-long career in the fashion industry.
+He picks out a white suit for me, the fabric starched to crease-free perfection.
+I gamely don the turn-of-the-century outfit, which feels stiff, stuffy, and preposterously ill-suited to this hot and humid country, especially at high noon in high summer.
+The voluminous fabric effectively restricts movement of the typically free-spirited Filipino.

-A jabot tie (a ruffled bib secured around the neck) and a color-coordinated Panama hat completed the ensemble.
-The attire and accoutrements ascertained that only my face and hands were exposed.
-Such clothing dictated by Western decorum fit for frigid European weather felt rather stifling in tropical summer, despite the air-conditioned sala of Villa Tortuga.
-I would only cover up in this manner for special occasions, but turn-of-the-century Filipinos concealed their discomfort – and their skin color – on a daily basis.
+A jabot tie (a ruffled bib secured around the neck) and a color-coordinated Panama hat complete the ensemble.
+The attire and accoutrements ascertain that only my face and hands are exposed.
+Such clothing dictated by Western decorum fit for frigid European weather feels rather stifling in tropical summer despite the air-conditioned sala of Villa Tortuga.
+I will only cover up in this manner for special occasions, but turn-of-the-century Filipinos concealed their discomfort – and their skin color – on a daily basis.
 Our loincloth-clad ancestors must have felt likewise sartorially smothered in colonial clothing!